Classic Roundtrip Voyage | From Bergen to Kirkenes | With UK Return Flights

 Distinguished by its numerous spires, towers and highly-ornate buildings, Ålesund is a town renowned for its beautiful art nouveau architecture.
 It owes this to a devastating fire that burned a large proportion of the city to the ground in 1904.
 The entire town was subsequently rebuilt in the fashionable style of the time, art nouveau.
 If you like marine life, join us on a visit to Atlanterhavsparken - one of Northern Europe’s largest salt-water aquariums.
 The tour includes a visit to the open-air pool to see the resident penguins.
 After visiting Atlanterhavsparken, we continue onwards and upwards to Mount Aksla where you will get an amazing panorama of the area.

-Molde is known as the ‘city of roses’.
-This attractive coastal city also has a wonderful view to 222 mountain peaks, called ‘the Molde panorama’.
-Enjoy discovering the town on your own or with one of our excursions.
+Molde is known as the ‘city of roses'.
+This attractive coastal city also has a wonderful view of 222 mountain peaks, called ‘the Molde panorama’.

-Kayaking in ÅlesundJoin us on a guided kayaking tour through the elegant city of Ålesund and hear colourful local stories, including why it is built in the Art Nouveau style.
+Kayaking in ÅlesundJoin us on a guided kayaking tour through the elegant town of Ålesund and learn more about its history and Art Nouveau influence.